-The definition of landscape in the European Landscape Convention (ELC) is a valuable and inclusive definition.
-The ELC definition covers outside spaces everywhere, at every scale and covers both built and natural environments.
-This means landscapes include countryside, green infrastructure and open spaces, plus urban spaces, civic squares, public realm and more.
+The definition of landscape in the European Landscape Convention (ELC) is a valuable and inclusive one.
+The ELC definition covers outside spaces everywhere, at every scale, both built and natural.
+Landscapes include countryside, green infrastructure and open spaces, protected landscapes, urban spaces, civic squares, public realm, and more.

 What is a healthy landscape?

 The term ‘healthy landscapes’ describes places designed to promote good health and wellbeing.

 Landscape demonstrably improves people’s physical and mental health.
 We promote the important role that well-planned and designed landscapes play in improving public health – and why local and national governments must invest more in green infrastructure as preventative healthcare, reducing pressure on the healthcare system.

 Why public health and landscape is important

 In our position statement ‘Public Health and Landscape: creating healthy places’ (PDF, 0.05MB), we set out the following five principles for healthy places:

 - Healthy places improve air, water and soil quality, incorporating measures that help us to either adapt to climate change or mitigate its impact on us.

 - Healthy places help overcome health inequalities and promote healthy lifestyles.